 By 1969 the country was in complete chaos.
 Mao called the PLA in to restore order, resulting in violent clashes as the PLA actually continued the violence.
 The re-education program was one way Mao tried to get rid of the Red Guards.
 Young people (and political dissidents) were sent to the countryside to be re-educated by the peasants, leading to an entire generation deprived of school.
 Schools were closed down as they were regarded as "bourgeois", and actual academic intelligence was considered second to "political character" (i.e. how fanatical a Communist you were).
 The ideal student was meant to be a "soldier or a peasant"; the idea that a high school student might be a better university student wasn't entertained.

-The Cultural Revolution lasted until 1971, but art and culture remained under control of Mao's wife until 1976, when Mao died after which she and her three main lieutenants (The Gang of Four) were overthrown.
-Deng Xiaoping took over and reformed China, but the legacy of the Cultural Revolution remains.
+The Cultural Revolution nominally lasted until 1971 but the economic stagnation continued given the continued Balkanisation of the country into Counties and Communes, and cultural sterility was continually re-enforced by Mao's wife.
+This perservered until 1976, when Mao died.
+She and her three main lieutenants (The Gang of Four) were overthrown by the intrigue of Deng Xiaoping, who took power from the shadows and reestablished capitalism.
+The physical legacy of the Cultural Revolution remains.
 Even today, signs of the Revolution are not hard to find: smashed and vandalized historic buildings, giant slogans praising Mao dotting the countryside, etc. Official sources places the death toll of the Revolution at 50 000, although some estimates go as high as 1.5 million.